isopleth/kinetics/README.md

 values over.
 1 means 0.1 second resolution, 10 would be 0.01 etc.  It is a bit clunky and we'll improve it later.

-cutoff is the cut-off frequency for the 4th order Butterworth high pass filter, in Hz.
+The cutoff is the cut-off frequency for the 4th order Butterworth high pass filter, in Hz.
 A value of 0.01 means 0.01 Hertz.

 The command line options are: